streamr-dev/core-api/README.md

 This codebase comprises two logical parts:

-- API which allows users to manage to create streams, canvases, products, and other Streamr resources.
+- API which allows users to create and manage streams, canvases, products, and other Streamr resources.
 The API controllers and services are mainly written in Groovy and use the Grails web framework.
 - The Engine is written mostly in Java and is responsible for executing canvases (user-defined processes which process, analyze and act upon real-time event data.
 The APIs, on the other hand, is responsible for API(s), rendered web pages and other front-facing functionality.

 When you run the app with `grails run-app`, most changes to source code files are automatically hot reloaded into the running JVM process.